DWAC-TV

-DWAC-TV, Channel 23, was the flagship UHF station of Philippine all-sports television network ABS-CBN Sports and Action (S+A), a fully owned subsidiary of ABS-CBN Corporation.
+DWAC-TV, Channel 23, is a defunct television station in Metro Manila, Philippines, serving as the flagship of the now-defunct ABS-CBN Sports and Action (S+A) network.
+It is owned by ABS-CBN Corporation, through its licensee AMCARA Broadcasting Network.
 Its studios and transmitter are located at ABS-CBN Broadcasting Center, Mother Ignacia Avenue corner Sergeant Esguerra Avenue, Diliman, Quezon City.